benchenuk/sandbox.worldmapmover/tech_spec.md

     4.  `originalLayer` style: Dimmed/Outlined.

 - **Dragging Mechanism**:
+    - **Event Handling**:
+        - The `mousedown` event is attached to the `floatingLayer` (selected country) only, not the entire map.
+        - This allows users to pan the map normally by clicking/dragging on empty areas.
+        - Country dragging only initiates when clicking directly on the selected country.
+        - Event propagation is stopped (`L.DomEvent.stopPropagation()`) to prevent interference with map panning.
     - **Logic**: Leaflet does not natively support "dragging a polygon with projection distortion" out of the box (it usually drags pixels).
-We will implement a custom drag handler:
+We implement a custom drag handler:
+        - Listen for `mousedown` on the floating layer to start dragging.
         - Listen for global `mousemove` when dragging.
+        - Listen for global `mouseup` to end dragging.
         - Calculate `deltaPos` (pixel difference) from start drag point.
         - Convert `deltaPos` to `deltaLatLng`?
 No.
         - **Better Approach**:
-            - On `mousedown`, record `startLatLng`.
+            - On `mousedown` (on floating layer), record `startLatLng`.
             - On `mousemove`, get `currentLatLng` of mouse.
             - `deltaLat = currentLatLng.lat - startLatLng.lat`
             - `deltaLng = currentLatLng.lng - startLatLng.lng`